When you write a piece of work it’s important to be clear which words or ideas are yours and which came from

-This is where you get someone else to complete an assessment, often in exchange for payment of some sort.
+Asking someone else to complete an assessment, often in exchange for payment.
 This could be:

 something as simple as giving another student money or buying them something

-Inventing data without collecting from an experiment or survey
+Inventing data without performing an experiment or survey

-Falsifying or altering data, pictures, documents, reports and presentations within your assessment
+Altering data, pictures, documents, reports, and presentations within your assessment

 Communicate with another student or anyone other than the invigilator during the exam